 Get an instant quote by email by simply filling out the form below.

 There’s a reason why our installations last longer, look cleaner, and work better.
 Below is a comparison of some of the differences between us and our competitors.

 - Wire: Heavy-duty 12-gauge stranded copper with a custom-made polyethylene coating that is environmentally friendly and has a 90-year manufacturer warranty against deterioration.
 Stranded copper is less likely to break than solid wire.

-- Guarantee: Lifetime against lawnmowers, weed whackers, 10 year warranty on our driveway cuts from snow plow disturbance.
+- Guarantee: Lifetime against lawnmowers, weed whackers, 10 years against damage from snowplows, snow shovels, string trimmers

 - Farm Installations?
 Yes!
 We’ve designed our larger machinery to bury wire up to 15 inches deep to avoid farm equipment accidentally breaking the wire.

 - Wire: Usually 18-20 gauge solid wire, to save money.

 - Burial Depth: 1.5 -2 inches in most areas, and 1/2 inch deep in blacktop driveways.
 Sorry, no tunneling option.

 - Guarantee: Varies, but service calls are usually part of the business model.